 Earlier this year, we had the opportunity to chat with Dr. Nikki Malhotra, a teacher at Thousand Oaks High School in Thousand Oaks, California, about her experiences using LabXchange.
-Dr. Malhotra holds a Ph.D. from the University of British Columbia, and spent time working as a research scientist and lecturer at the University of California, Santa Barbara.
+In addition, Dr. Malhotra holds a Ph.D. from the University of British Columbia, and spent time working as a research scientist and lecturer at the University of California, Santa Barbara.
 When she decided she wanted to reach younger students, she began teaching high school.

 Dr. Malhotra now teaches AP Research, Biology Honors, and Biology CP, and also participates in the Amgen Biotech Experience.
 “I get bored easily with old-fashioned stuff, so I’m always finding new things,” she told us.
 A parent who works at Amgen introduced her to LabXchange, and she now uses it all the time.
 “It prepares my students much better.”